V-i-c-N/Ender3-Klipper-SKR-Mini-E3-v2/README.md

 ## Calibration (after nozzle change)

-Run in Console `PROBE_CALIBRATION`, the use a piece of paper to calibrate the offset.
+Run in Console `PROBE_CALIBRATE`, the use a piece of paper to calibrate the offset.
 Run `BED_SCREWS_ADJUST` after major movements of the printer.
 Run `SAVE_CONFIG` to update printer.cfg with new valies.